 Brief Report: Cannabidiol-Rich Cannabis in Children with Autism Spectrum Disorder and Severe Behavioral Problems—A Retrospective Feasibility Study

-1 Neuropediatric Unit, Shaare Zedek Medical Center, 12 Bayit Street, 91031 Jerusalem, Israel; 2 Clalit HMO (Kupat Holim), Jerusalem, Israel
+1 Neuropediatric Unit, Shaare Zedek Medical Center, 12 Bayit Street, 91031 Jerusalem, Israel; 2 Clallit HMO (Kupat Holim), Jerusalem, Israel

-This retrospective study assessed tolerability and efficacy of cannabidiol-rich cannabis, in 60 children with Autism spectrum disorder (ASD) and severe behavioral problems.
+Anecdotal evidence of successful cannabis treatment in autism spectrum disorder (ASD) are accumulating but clinical studies are lacking.
+The purpose of this retrospective study, conducted by the Neuropediatric Unit at Shaare Zedek Medical Center, was to evaluate the tolerability and efficacy of cannabidiol-rich cannabis in 60 children diagnosed with Autism Spectrum Disorder (ASD) and severe behavioral problems.
 Following the cannabis treatment, behavioral outbreaks were much improved or very much improved in 61% of patients.

 STUDY POPULATION: 60 children with ASD.

-- Considerable improvement in behavior problems was reported in 61% of the children.
+- Improvement in behavioral outbreaks – Significant improvement in behavior outbreaks was reported in 61% of the children.

-- Considerable improvement in anxiety and communication problems was reported in 39% and 47% of the children respectively.
+- Improvement in anxiety – Considerable improvement in anxiety was reported in 39% of the children.

-- Following the cannabis treatment, 33% of patients received fewer medications or lower dosage, 24% stopped taking medications and 8% received more medications or higher dose.
+- Decrease in medication – Following the cannabis treatment, 16 (33%) received fewer medications or lower dosage, 12 (24%) stopped taking medications and only 4 (8%) received more medications or higher dose.